sankamohotttala/ST_GNN_HAR_DEML/README.md

 # Data-Efficient Spatio-Temporal Graph Neural Network based Child Action Recognition: A Systematic Analysis

-This repository contains TensorFlow-based **ST-GCN** code that can be used for **child action recognition**.
+This repository contains TensorFlow-based **ST-GNN** codes that can be used for **child action recognition**.
-Pre-processed **CWBG datasets** are stored on Google Drive and can be accessed via the links provided below.
+Some pre-processed **CWBG datasets** are stored on Google Drive and can be accessed via the links provided below.

 ---